 The idea of hiring even a part-time FD may seem to some SMEs a bit OTT—like paying Quentin Tarantino to make a 90-second home page video or booking Wembley Stadium for the company’s five-a-side friendly football match.

-But for companies whose ambition is to get into and survive the coveted scale-up phase, hiring FDs on a part-time basis makes perfect sense.
+But for companies whose ambition is to get into and survive the coveted scale-up phase, hiring a part-time FD makes perfect sense.
 They know that they’re getting a finance veteran, someone with big business experience, who can provide the guidance they need to grow rapidly and help them to avoid the costly mistakes that so many ambitious SMEs make as they attempt to move into the Big League.

 Companies who hire part-time FDs understand that today’s FDs are capable of delivering far more than bookkeeping or accounting services.
 They provide advice and analysis and implement practices and processes.
 They can work with your board of directors and external stakeholders such as your bank or investors.
 They can also advise you on mergers and acquisitions.
 Besides strategic analysis, they can provide advisory support on everything finance-related in your business.

 Their responsibilities might cover business planning, capital structure, risk management, auditing and reporting, tax planning, capital expenditure, investor communication, R&D investment, working capital management and company budgeting.

 Companies that don’t hire FDs are often unaware of the opportunities and profits they’re missing out on.
 When asked why so many SMEs don’t hire FDs, Matthew Bud, Chairman of the international Financial Executives Networking Group, said business owners are either unaware of their need for a FD or reluctant to spend the money.

 “What many entrepreneurs don’t realise is that they’re already spending that money in lost profits and misspending,” he told Inc.